 Don’t disregard evacuation orders.
 In the event that a compulsory evacuation order has been issued due to a potential hurricane or storm that is going to hit, specialists strongly advice that you leave your home as soon as possible.
 Ignoring the evacuation order or waiting the last moment to leave the house can result in being risky and very dangerous for you and your family and the emergency rescue teams a well when they would be required to protect you from the middle of a storm.

-The following tips and guidance will help you prepare your home to minimize the storm damage in Fort Worth, TX.
+The following tips and guidance will help you prepare your home to minimize the storm damage.

 Suggestion 1.
 Protect your windows

 Openings like doors and windows are the most exposed to strong winds and are the weakest structures that are very vulnerable during hurricanes and storm.
-Broken windows can expose the whole house to the strong winds and rain water resulting in greater storm damage in Fort Worth, TX or costlier water damage restoration in Fort Worth, TX.
+Broken windows can expose the whole house to the strong winds and rain water resulting in greater storm damage or costlier water damage restoration.
 Therefore, having a strong defensive strategy for your windows and doors is necessary.
 Blocking the windows with ply wood or placing storm shutters can protect the windows from shattering.
 Having windows specially designed to withstand storms and hurricanes can also result in protection.